 Not in excess, mind you.
 Intoxication has never been a good solution to stress, as much as it can be tempting.
-However, red wine can soothe and calm and even promote better sleep, but once you’ve hit tipsy, it’s not going to affect you in the same positive manner.
-In small doses (like one glass after dinner), red wine can reduce that anxious feeling – and it tastes wonderful.
-I suggest a Cabernet Sauvignon.
+However, red wine can soothe and calm, and even promote better sleep, but once you’ve hit tipsy, it’s not going to affect you in the same positive manner.
+In small doses (like one glass after dinner), red wine can reduce that anxious feeling – and it even aids in digestion.

 snuggle a pet

-I’m so lucky to have the most wonderful kitty in the world.
-Okay, sure, she’s actually a little sass but she’s my baby, and just petting her head or scratching her chin and hearing her purr is incredibly calming to me.
+I’ve always been a kitty person.
+For over eight years, my sweet girl, Luna, kept me company better than anyone else and helped soothe me during stressful times.
+Sometimes just petting her head or scratching her chin and hearing her purr was incredibly calming to me.
 Whether it’s your cat, dog, hamster, bird, etc. just give them a little extra love and watch them give it back to you.

 take a steam shower

 Turn your shower on super hot, close the bathroom door, and walk away.
 Come back 5 minutes later to a free sauna.
 Add a few drops of essential oils like lavender or eucalyptus and peppermint for a truly relaxing shower.
-You might want to turn the heat down a bit once actually getting into the water, or you can just sit on the floor of the bathroom and breathe in the steam.
+You might want to turn the heat down a bit once you actually get into the water, or you can just sit on the floor of the bathroom and breathe in the steam.

 read a fictional book

-May I suggest a romantic comedy or fantasy?
-Just don’t reach for dystopian sci-fi right now.
+May I suggest a romantic comedy or fantasy novel?
 This is a great way to take your mind off of “real life” and escape into a story.
 It’s also beneficial for your mind, versus binging a television show.
 Read before bed and you’ll find yourself sleeping better too!
-(You can find some of my favorite fictional books here and here)
+Reading is the number one way I relieve stress.

 paint your nails

 play a board game

-My husband and I play board games frequently, and we have a routine game night with friends.
+My husband and I play board games frequently, and we’ve even had a routine game night with friends in the past.
 It’s a great way to de-stress and just have fun.
 If you’re anxious about spending time with a large group, here is one of our favorite 2-player games (we like to play it while watching the show it’s based on)!